dantan123/CS50/README.md

 layers also increases the accuracy of the model.
 This is achieved by applying the convolutional and pooling twice.
 The first convolution and pooling allow lower-level features to be extracted such as edges, curves, and shapes of the images.
-The second time allow more higher level and complex features to be extracted.
+The second time allows higher level and complex features to be extracted.

 Increasing the number of filters in the convolutional layer does not affect the overall accuracy of the model for a number of 10 epochs, even though the initial accuracies are low.
 Increasing the filter number or sizes increases the abstractions